open-voice-interoperability/beaconforge/V2/README.md

 You are encouraged to use the code in the sandbox to build your own client.

-###### IMPORTANT NOTES:  The python anywhere server we have created (aka "Pete") in the sandbox uses `weather_api.py`, so if you are copying the code over please make sure to add that file to your structure as well as insuring your own API key from [here]( https://openweathermap.org/api) is present in the `assistant.py` file on line 90
+###### IMPORTANT NOTES:  The pythonanywhere server template we have created in the sandbox uses `weather_api.py` to serve Zeus (the weather agent), and the `OpenAI API` to serve Athena (smart library agent) and Pete (general purpose agent).
+Therefore if you are copying the code over please make sure to add that file to your structure as well as insuring your own API key from [here]( https://openweathermap.org/api) is present in your `wsgi.py` file (see please the Web section tab of your Pythonanywhere environment).

 ## Beaconforge  setup